FloatingArrayDesign/MoorDyn/docs/inputs.rst

  <followed by MAX(1,NumTurbines) rows of data>
  END of driver input file

-If InputsMode is set to 1, MoorDyn-F will require a platform motions time series dataset of the coupled object movements.
+If InputsMode is set to 1, the MoorDyn-F driver will require a platform motions time series dataset of the coupled object movements.
 The time units are seconds, the translational position units are meters, and the orentation units are radians.
 For a single coupled body, the order of the data columns would look like the following (lines beginning with # are treated as comments by MoorDyn):